exness/userver/scripts/docs/en/userver/roadmap_and_changelog.md

     more info.
   * Scripts for generating CMakeLists were simplified and cleared from internal stuff.
-  * Added missing dependencies to @ref scripts/docs/en/deps/ubuntu-20.04.md and sorted all the dependencies, thanks to [Anatoly Shirokov](https://github.com/anatoly-spb) for the PR.
+  * Added missing dependencies to Ubuntu-20.04 and sorted all the dependencies, thanks to [Anatoly Shirokov](https://github.com/anatoly-spb) for the PR.
 * Statistics and metrics now do additional lifetime checks in debug builds to